Koopman-Assisted Reinforcement Learning: Limitations and Future Work

 \subsection{Dictionary Dependence and Discovery}

-The Koopman approach as outlined above, and further explored in the ablation analysis in subsection~\ref{subsec:ablation-analysis}, has a crucial dependence on the correct choice of dictionary space.
+The Koopman approach as outlined above, and further explored in the performance results in section~\ref{Results}, has a crucial dependence on the correct choice of dictionary space.
 This dictionary space must both characterize the value function and the dynamic evolution of the value function.
 Specifically, we require that different linear combinations of the elements of the vector $\phi(x)$ can approximate $V(x)$ and $V(x')$ well.
 There are, however, a number of methods that can be incorporated to help relax the specification of a correct dictionary space.
 First, to address the problem of finding the Koopman tensor, we recall the regression problem \eqref{eq:fit-koopman-tensor}.
-As this is a standard regression problem, it lends itself well to traditional regularization methods such as ridge regression, LASSO regression, or the sequential thresholding methods used in SINDy \cite{brunton2016sparse}.
+As this is a standard regression problem, it lends itself well to regularization, such as ridge regression, LASSO regression, or other custom regularizers.
 Second, to address the problem of finding the representation of the value function at the current state, we can again utilize a large dictionary space while leveraging the aforementioned regression sparsification methods.
 In particular, the regression problems we face for the problem of fitting the contemporaneous value function in our KARL algorithms are \eqref{eq:be} and \eqref{eq:soft_value_loss}.
 Again each of these can be treated as a traditional least squares regression problem and admit the use of traditional regularization methods, such as a sparsification.